Board of Directors

 Maryann Chibbaro has been a board member for over 20 years.
 During this time, Maryann has worked alongside staff members to ensure that the mission of Womanspace is achieved.

-Kristin M. Keller, Immediate Past President
+Kristin M. Keller, Treasurer

 Kristin Keller has been a Womanspace board member since 2004.
 Kristin most recently served as Board President; she also serves on the Finance, Governance and Leadership and Communities of Light committees.
 Professionally, Kristin is the Executive Vice President of Client Engagement at Discovery USA, a specialty healthcare marketing company.
 Kristin has spent her career working in the field of healthcare and pharmaceutical marketing, patient advocacy and access.
 She is a graduate of Mills College.